Flashgap/take-home-mobile-engineer/README.md

 ### Documentation

-- Figma: https://www.figma.com/file/ZQOPveo4OM1rMFfWHaHe2V/Fruitz---Senior-Mobile-Engineer?node-id=11%3A1053 (account required to select individual components)
+- **Figma**: https://www.figma.com/file/ZQOPveo4OM1rMFfWHaHe2V/Fruitz---Senior-Mobile-Engineer?node-id=11%3A1053 (account required to select individual components)
 - Project was created using: https://reactnative.dev/docs/typescript#getting-started-with-typescript
 - A small tutorial to guide you through the creation of the Deck: https://iamshadmirza.com/react-native-animation-using-hooks-tinder-cards